chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

       ```

       - If you configured pre deployment, then we are good
-      - If you want to change the `bucket` or `base_path`, then use below template for Frontend nodes
+      - If you want to change the `bucket` or `base_path`, then use the below template for Frontend nodes

       ```sh
       [global.v1]